linkhack/Camera-Movement-Classification/README.md

 One can also load a single file with the correct processing steps with the function `load_complete_shot(file_name)`.
 This function returns the shot as a numpy array.
 ## Demo
 The demo consists of two scripts, one to classify single files and one to classify complete folders.
 In the demofolder is a minimal configuration file, where all unneeded fields were deleted.
+The config will work with the given folder structure.
+You can specify the `csv_file` field to save the results into a csv-file.
+If one omits this the results will just be printed on the console.

+- ``
 ## Develop
 In this folder are all development related scripts.
 Moreover a complete configuration file is also provided.
 With this file the model architecture, training procedure and evaluation mode can be completly defined.
 ### Data Preparation